Policies

 Admissions Policy

-Our school is a community school, and it determines the admission arrangements in agreement with the local authority (LA).
-The Admissions Authority for our school is therefore the LA, which publishes its entry regulations every year.
-Parents and carers can receive a copy of these regulations directly from the LA.
-Read more.
+Our school is a local authority maintained school and so determines the admission arrangements in agreement with Wandsworth Borough Council.
+The Admissions Authority for our school is the local authority which publishes its entry regulations every year.
+Parents and carers can receive a copy of these regulations directly from the local authority.

 Assessment Policy